bigbinary/s3-up/README.md

 # s3-up
 Upload your local files and directories directly to S3 🪣 with NodeJS.
-Particulary usefull if you are having a S3 served website.
+Particulary useful if you are having a S3 served website.
 This library can be used as part of your build pipeline to deploy new assets.
 Uploads multiple individual files and directory contents together to a common S3 path.
 </br>